garuda-linux/infrastructure-nix/docs/src/hosts/immortalis.md

 running `nixos-container login $containername`, eg. `nixos-container login web-front`.
 Some containers may also be connected via SSH using the following ports:

-- 22: `temeraire` (needs to be 22 to allow pushing packages to the main Chaotic-AUR node via rsync)
 - 224: `forum`
 - 225: `docker`
 - 227: `iso-runner`